libgdx/gdx-liftoff/Guide.md

                       with Java 17, and this may be a good idea for distribution because of some speed and stability improvements in that JVM release.
 17 is also an LTS release, and those tend to get more adoption.
                     - Java 18 is out now, and supported by the current Gradle, but it isn't an LTS release.
-        - iOS should probably *not* be checked if you aren't running MacOS and don't intend to later build an iOS app on a Mac.
+        - iOS should probably *not* be checked if you aren't running macOS and don't intend to later build an iOS app on a Mac.
 It needs some large dependencies to be downloaded when you first import the project.
             - If you have a Mac that is set up for iOS development, please try to generate any project and see if it gets made correctly!
 We've had some [good feedback](https://github.com/tommyettinger/gdx-liftoff/issues/28) on iOS